Pere Ubu gets through the day Screenshot

 Ubu Projex will happily convert pounds to $s at the best possible rate (it's always better to do this in London and not in the US!) on the last day of the tour - but it is your responsibility to co-ordinate this with UP.
 Very important: Avoid exchanging any foreign currency in the US.

 Avoid having excesses of non pounds (francs and marks etc) as you lose on the exchange rate if you convert in London to $s.
-Most coins are NOT exchangeable.
+Most coins are not exchangeable.

 Often the best idea is to exchange pocket money at borders.
 This is the only guaranteed place to exchange coins.
 Avoid double exchanges.
 If you're on the German side of the German-Danish border and you want to exchange krone for Belgian francs then the border bank will first exchange it to dmarks and then the dmarks to Belgian francs, taking a commission each time.